thinkpad20/llama/README.md

 * First class functions
   - Although these are commonplace in most modern languages, they are often awkward to use, either syntactically or semantically, and subsequently powerful concepts like currying and closures see less use than they should.
 Llama prizes functions as much as any functional language, and employs currying extensively.
 * No nulls
   - There is no `null` type or similar, eliminating a large class of errors.
-The author is of the opinion that it is generally better to fail a lookup than to return `null`, and in cases where returning nothing is an option, a `Maybe` type or similar should be used.
+The author is of the opinion that most of the cases where `null` is used in most code, it is generally better to either throw an exception, or use an option type (`Maybe` in Llama).
 * Gradual type checking with inference
   - As it embraces both functional and imperative paradigms, Llama embraces both static and dynamic typing disciplines, using gradual typing.
 Write code dynamically or statically as you want.
 Type-annotated code will be checked at compile time and guaranteed to be type-safe.
-* Type classes
+* Traits
-  - Called traits in Llama, these are analogous to Haskell's type classes, but with a few extra features, such as the ability to act like Java-style interfaces.
+  - Analogous to Haskell's type classes, but with a few extra features, such as the ability to act like Java-style interfaces.
 They provide a powerful abstraction mechanism and polymorphism in the absence of classes.
 * Immutable variables
   - By default, all variables are immutable.
 This forces the programmer to make explicit which variables can be mutated and in what circumstance, promoting safety and ease of understanding.
-However, mutable variables are well-supported.
+However, mutable variables are well-supported (see below).

 #### From the imperative side: